sungnga/instagram-clone-app/README.md

 - If a user is not authenticated, we want to show the minimalNavbar which hides the Search and the Links components
 - We want to show a tooltip underneath the Search bar showing results based on what a user is querying
 - We also want to show a tooltip underneath the LikeIcon notification of how many likes they have on a given post or how many new followers
+- Lastly, we want to create a progress bar at the top of the Navbar that animates whenever our path/route changes

 ### 13. More building on the Navbar component:
 - In src/components/shared/Navbar.js file: